DataDog/integrations-extras/komodor/README.md

 Komodor supports three types of integrations with Datadog.

 #### Komodor platform integration
-This [initial integration][3] will allow DataDog Monitor Alerts to be available in Komodor and to suggest related services based on service dependencies detected in DataDog.
+This [initial integration][3] will allow Datadog Monitor Alerts to be available in Komodor and will suggest related services based on service dependencies detected in Datadog.

 #### Datadog Webhook Integration
 Datadog [Webhook integration][4] allows Komodor to receive alerts from Datadog Monitors.
 You will see all alerts in the Komodor Service View.